libgraviton/graviton/src/Graviton/TaxonomyBundle/Resources/data/README.md

 The file ``countries.json`` is from The World Bank: Country Queries:

-It was downloaded through http://api.worldbank.org/countries?format=json&per_page=300
+It was downloaded through http://api.worldbank.org/countries?format=json&per_page=300 and postprocesses with a quick s/iso2Code/isoCode/g for easier importing.